AlphaVS-76/hello-world/README.md

 # hello-world
-First repository
+First repository ever made.
-The beginning of everything in the real world.
+The beginning of my Journey in the Real Tehcnical world.
-World of Open Source.
+My Profile consists of Repos that showcase my skills.
+Repositories following this will include all Mini-Projects/Projects I've made and contributed to.
+Always open to Constructive Criticism :)